jowkar/focalscan/README.md

 **Note:** This is a command line based application.

-Operating system:
+**Operating system:**
-- Standard shell scripts, with MATLAB installed **(preferred)**:
+- _Standard shell scripts, with MATLAB installed_ **(preferred)**:
-    - Any operating system that supports MATLAB R2013b or newer
+    - Any operating system that supports MATLAB R2013b or newer.
+(Tested on OSX 10.11, CentOS 6.6, 6.7, Fedora 20, Windows 7)
-- Compiled executable:
+- _Compiled executable_:
     - Mac: **OSX 10.11** (El Capitan).
-Not guarateed that it will work on older versions (in theory 10.10 should work as well, although this has not been tested).
+        - Not guarateed to work on older versions (in theory 10.10 should work as well, although this has not been tested).
+10.8 (Mountain Lion) does **not** work (the v901 MATLAB runtime is incompatible).
-    - Linux: Tested on CentOS 6.6, 6.7
+    - Linux: CentOS 6.6, 6.7 tested
-        - Fedora 20 and Ubuntu 14.04 has also been tested successfully, however, the following issues were encountered (which are operating system and/or MATLAB specific bugs that are unrelated to FocalScan itself):
+        - Ubuntu 14.04 and Fedora 20 have also been tested successfully.
+However, the following issues were encountered (which are operating system and/or MATLAB specific bugs unrelated to FocalScan itself):
-            - Fedora 20 may have some issues connecting to the MathWorks servers
-            - On Ubuntu 14.04, the installer appeared to get stuck while downloading the runtime from MathWorks, but clicking "Finish" after a while completed the installation sucessfully despite this.
+            - Ubuntu 14.04: the installer appeared to get stuck while downloading the runtime from MathWorks, but clicking "Finish" after a while completed the installation sucessfully despite this.

-Required software:
+            - Fedora 20: may have issues connecting to the MathWorks servers

+**Hardware:**
+- Gene-level analysis:
+    - 8 GB RAM or more, depending on the number of samples analyzed
+- Tile-level analysis:
+    - 30 GB RAM or more, depending on the number of samples

+**Required software:**

 - MATLAB R2013b to R2016a (unless the compiled executable is used)

-Recommeded for pre-processing expression data:
+**Recommeded for pre-processing expression data:**

 - bedtools 2.21.0 (http://bedtools.readthedocs.org/en/latest/)
 - samtools 1.1 (http://www.htslib.org)
 - HTseq 0.6.1 (http://www-huber.embl.de/users/anders/HTSeq/doc/overview.html)

-Recommended for visualizing the results:
+**Recommended for visualizing the results:**

 - IGV 2.3.60 (https://www.broadinstitute.org/igv/)